 If you are an instructional coach, you will have to adjust your schedule so that you are ready to tackle tasks whenever necessary.

-Think about when you are most focused and energetic.
+Think about when you have the most focus and energy.
 Use these peaks in your energy cycle to handle more complex tasks.
 You can use these moments, for example, to handle the more difficult group coaching meetings.

 Using the outlined steps, coaches can remove obstacles to effective work practices, which promotes harmony and helps to set goals and milestones.
 Look for the areas in which your employees can progress.
 Set short-term and long-term goals that help them to achieve better performances.